Caregiver Resources

 Where a daily check-in fits in

 One thing to be clear about: a daily check-in like KinKeeper is a wellness habit, not medical care.
-It isn’t a fall-detection pendant, a medical-alert button, or a replacement for calling 911 in an emergency.
-What it adds is a steady, daily way to know your parent is alright — and an early nudge to the family when something seems off.
+It is not a fall-detection pendant, medical-alert button, or replacement for calling 911 in an emergency.
+A completed response does not independently prove safety.

 Frequently asked questions